logansdiomedi/401_spraying/README.md

 options:
-  -h, --help            show this help message and exit -u, --usernames USERNAMES
+  -h, --help            show this help message and exit -u USERNAMES, --usernames USERNAMES
-                        List of usernames to attack -p, --passwords PASSWORDS
+                        List of usernames to attack
+  -p PASSWORDS, --passwords PASSWORDS
                         List of passwords to try
-  -c, --userpass USERPASS
+  -c USERPASS, --userpass USERPASS
-                        File containing user/password combinations -d, --domain DOMAIN   Domain name to append.
+                        File containing user/password combinations -d DOMAIN, --domain DOMAIN
+                        Domain name to append.
 If not included, then domains will be assumed to be in username list.
-  -U, --url URL         URL to authenticate against -a, --attempts ATTEMPTS
+  -U URL, --url URL     URL to authenticate against
+  -a ATTEMPTS, --attempts ATTEMPTS
                         Number of attempts to try before sleeping.
 If your lockout policy is 5 attempts per 10 minutes, then set this to like 3
-  -i, --interval INTERVAL
+  -i INTERVAL, --interval INTERVAL
                         Number of minutes to sleep between attacks.
 If your lockout policy is per 10 minutes, set this to like 11
   --authtype {ntlm,basic}
                         Authentication type - basic or ntlm.
 Note: You can't use a proxy with NTLM